ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The values of the `flags` field defined by this specification are as follows:

 "bearer"
-: This flag indicates whether the token is bound to the client instance's key.
+: This flag indicates whether the token is a bearer token, not bound to a key and proofing mechanism.
     If the `bearer` flag is present, the access token is a bearer token, and the `key` field in this response MUST be omitted.
 If the `bearer` flag is omitted and the `key` field in this response is omitted, the token is bound the [key used by the client instance](#request-client) in its request for access.
 If the `bearer` flag is omitted, and the `key` field is present, the token is bound to the key and proofing mechanism indicated in the `key` field.
+    See {{security-bearer-tokens}} for additional considerations on the use of bearer tokens.

 "durable"
 : OPTIONAL.
 Flag indicating a hint of AS behavior on token rotation.